Social anxiety disorder

 Toggle: English / Spanish

 Social anxiety disorder is a persistent and irrational fear of situations that may involve scrutiny or judgment by others, such as at parties and other social events.

 People with social anxiety disorder fear and avoid situations in which they may be judged by others.
-It may begin in adolescence and may have to do with overprotective parents or limited social opportunities.
-Males and females are affected equally with this disorder.
+It may begin in the teens and may have to do with overprotective parents or limited social opportunities.
+Men and women are affected equally with this disorder.

 People with social anxiety become very anxious and self-conscious in everyday social situations.
 They have an intense, persistent, and chronic fear of being watched and judged by others, and of doing things that will embarrass them.
 They can worry for days or weeks before a dreaded situation.
 This fear may become so severe that it interferes with work, school, and other ordinary activities, and can make it hard to make and keep friends.